 Answer

-If you’ve received an email saying your file is low resolution, it means that your file, or at least a portion of it, is blurry or pixelated when enlarged to print size.
+If you see an alert when you click "Check Guidelines" on the cart page, it means that your file, or at least a portion of it, is blurry or pixelated when enlarged to print size.
 High-resolution printing requires either a vector file (.AI, .PDF, .PS, or .EPS) or a large raster file (.PNG, .TIF, .BMP, .GIF, or .JPG).
-To learn more, please read about
+To learn more, please read about The Best Design File Types for Signs and Banners.

 We recommend that all images have a resolution of at least 300 dots per inch (dpi).
 Images that are captured from Web sites have a resolution of 72 dpi (monitor resolution).
 These do not possess sufficient resolution for effective and professional-looking printing.
 When this low-resolution image is printed, image detail will be lost, and the image will appear jagged.